 Icebreaker Long Sleeve Oasis Crew (not shown) orange & grey color which was a Christmas gift from my wife to add some color to my wardrobe.

-Columbia Omni-Freeze Zero Shirt (3): Picture shows a blue shirt which has been discontinued, but there are other models which use Omni-Freeze fabric that helps cool when working out in moderate to hot conditions.
-The blue one has since been retired to be replaced by 2 orange Columbia Titan Trail Running shirt and a grey long sleeve version of this shirt which I really like.
-Pretty much any “runner” weight shirt would work well as could my Icebreaker Anatomica tee.
+Columbia Omni-Freeze Zero Shirt: Picture shows a blue shirt which has been discontinued, but there are other models which use Omni-Freeze fabric that helps cool when working out in moderate to hot conditions.
+Pretty much any “runner” weight shirt would work well.

 Icebreaker Anatomica Briefs (7) the most comfortable underwear I have worn.
 Downsides are that they start getting holes after a year and they are expensive.
 Some people prefer boxer style but I see no reason to have extra fabric on my thighs.
 Good alternatives are the synthetic travel oriented briefs from Ex Offico and the comfortable but expensive underwear from Saxx.